ryuryu-ymj/mannot/src/mark.typ

   }
 }

-/// Mark the part of a math block.
+/// Marks a part of a math block with a custom overlay.
-/// The main purpose of this function is to create custom marking functions.
 ///
+/// This function measures the position and size of the marked content,
+/// places an overlay on it, and exposes metadata labeled with a tag.
+/// This metadata includes the original content, its position (x, y), size (width, height),
+/// and the color used for the overlay.
+/// Its purpose is to create custom marking functions.
+///
+/// *Example*
+/// #example(```
+///let mymark(body, tag: none) = {
+///  let overlay(width, height, color) = {
+///    rect(width: width, height: height, stroke: color)
+///  }
+///  return core-mark(body, tag: tag, color: red, overlay: overlay, padding: (y: .1em))
+///}
+///
+///$ mymark(x, tag: #<e>) $
+///
+///context {
+///  let info = query(<e>).last()
+///  repr(info.value)
+///}
+///```)
+///
-/// - body (content): The target of marking.
+/// - body (content): The content to be marked within a math block.
-/// - tag (none, label): Optional tag.
-If you mark content with a tag,
+/// - tag (none, label): An optional tag associated with the metadata.
-///     you can annotate it by specifying the tag.
-/// - color (color): Color used in overlay and annotations.
+/// - color (color): The color for the overlay and annotations put to this.
-/// - overlay (none, function): `overlay(width, height, color)` is placed over the `body`.
+/// - overlay (none, function): An optional function to create a custom overlay.
+///     The function takes `width`, `height`, and `color` as arguments,
+///     where `width` and `height` represent the size of the marked content including padding,
+///     and `color` is the same color passed to core-mark.
-/// - padding (dictionary): Padding of `overlay`.
+/// - padding (none, length, dictionary): The space between the marked content and the border of the overlay.
+///     You can specify `left`, `right`, `top`, `bottom`, `x`, `y`, or a `rest` value.
+/// -> content
 #let core-mark(body, tag: none, color: black, overlay: none, padding: (:)) = {
-  // Extract leading/trailing horizontal space from body. let (body, leading-h) = _remove-leading-h(body)
+  // Extract leading/trailing horizontal spaces from body. let (body, leading-h) = _remove-leading-h(body)
   let (body, trailing-h) = _remove-trailing-h(body)
   leading-h